 11. Amersfoort

-Best time to visit: Spring for outdoor exploration
+Best time to visit: Spring or early summer

 Where to stay: